MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-user-personalization.md

 # Troubleshooting user personalization can't be started

 When there are issues preventing the user personalization in [!INCLUDE [prod_short](includes/prod_short.md)], the user will get an error message, and not be able to start user personalization.
+When starting the personalization, all customization records are loaded and compiled together.
+If one of these records causes a compilation error, then the user personalization can't be started.

 ## Symptoms